terminal42/escargot/README.md

 Everything in `Escargot` is assigned to a job ID.
 The reason for this design is that crawling huge amounts of URIs can take very long and chances that you'll want to stop at some point and pick up where you left are pretty high.
 For that matter, every `Escargot` instance also needs a queue plus a base URI collection as to where to start crawling.
-Of course, because we execute requests, we can also provide an instance of `Symfony\Component\HttpClient\HttpClientInterface` but that's completely optional.
-If you do not provide any client, `HttpClient::create()` will be used and the best client is automatically chosen for you.

 #### Instantiating Escargot